2019 May Term Abroad in Central Europe: Budapest, Krakow, and Prague

 ACCOMMODATIONS and MEALS

-Students will stay in hotels or hostels in shared rooms.
-Breakfasts and some group meals are included in the program.
+Students will stay in shared rooms.
+Meals on campus are included; in Europe, breakfasts and 6 group meals are included in the program fee.
 Students will be responsible for most lunches and dinners.

 Flights are not included in the estimated cost, but will be included in most students' final cost.
 Once the size of the group has been determined, the Office of Global Education will organize a group flight for the program.
 All students are encouraged to join the group flight and must work with Dr. Widdows to make any alternative arrangements.
 Faculty will accompany students on the group flight.